Guille-Rubio/despliegue_vercel/README.md

   ```

+5. Add the views folder with the files in the views folder in this repository.

-5. Add your start script to `package.json`
+6. Add your start script to `package.json`

 ```
 "scripts": {